mvakde/mvakde.github.io/blog/on-agi-risks.md

 Sometimes all of this seems silly when we can barely agree on what intelligence means.
 I'm still not sure we won't hit a wall.

 P.P.S.
-All the discourse today sounds like the physics discourse you read about right before the UV .catastrophe
+All the discourse today sounds like the physics discourse right before the UV .catastrophe